thinkjs/en.thinkjs.org/3.0/config.md

 ### Config Merging

-When system start up, all configurations will be merged and provided to users.
-Bellow the the mergin process:
+When system starts up, all configurations will be merged and provided to users.
+Below is the merging process:

 * load `[ThinkJS]/lib/config/config.js`
 * load `src/config/config.js`